Auto Design - Advanced Settings

 -

-Define advanced settings for your automated pit or dump designs.
-This includes the aspect of the in-pit/dump road to use when setting the automatically-applied gradient values (as defined using the Auto Pit Design tab).
+Use these settings to control advanced behaviour for automated pit or dump designs.
+This includes how the in-pit or in-dump road is assessed when applying gradient values defined on the Auto Pit Design tab.

-For pit designs, this panel can also be used to define an evaluation legend that can be used to evaluate the theoretical pit phase solid formed by the intersection of an automated design and the topography assigned to the current pit.
+For pit designs, you can also define an evaluation legend used to evaluate the theoretical pit phase solid formed by intersecting an automated design with the topography assigned to the current pit.

 Pit Evaluation Settings

-Note: you can't define an evaluation legend when producing dump designs as volume calculations (per-lift) are performed instead, without block model interrogation.
+Note: You cannot define an evaluation legend when producing dump designs, because volume calculations (per lift) are performed instead without block model interrogation.

-To produce evaluation results (either for pits or dumps), a topography must be associated with the selected pit, and it must be possible to create a closed volume between the generated design surface and the topography.
-It is the closed volume that is evaluated, so a missing topography will not permit evaluation results to be calculated.
+To produce evaluation results (for pits or dumps), a topography must be associated with the selected pit, and it must be possible to create a closed volume between the generated design surface and the topography.
+The closed volume is evaluated, so a missing topography prevents evaluation results from being calculated.

 -